Who We Are

 With a background in human rights, civil society development and social action, Eva brings over a decade of experience in project management and resource mobilisation.
 Previously, Eva worked for Amnesty International as an International Projects Advisor, and for CIVICUS.
 Eva also worked with the Scottish Biodiversity Forum where she was part of creating Scotland’s first biodiversity strategy.
 Eva has a M.A. from Bonn University in Political Science and Sociology.
 She is a member of the European Steering Group of the EDGE Funders Alliance and the Alliance Magazine Editorial Advisory Board, and an alumni of the Oak Foundation and Resource Alliance’s Future Leaders Programme.

-Henriette Krarup is the Partnership Development Associate at Global Greengrants Fund UK.
+Henriette Krarup is the Partnership Manager at Global Greengrants Fund UK.
 Prior to joining Global Greengrants, she worked with the Queen Elizabeth Diamond Jubilee Trust.
 Henriette completed her graduate studies at Goldsmiths College, London and is currently pursuing an MSc in International Development.

 Mathew spent the first 30 years of his life in South Africa.
 Now based in London, Mathew has spent his working career in finance and operational roles and has a keen interest in engaging with grassroots organisations in a constructive and sustainable way.
 He holds a Msc. in Conservation Biology and an M.A. in Applied Ethics.